Swiebertje

 Swiebertje is a character from the books of Dutch author John Henri uit den Bogaard, who wrote a series of children's books based on the character from 1936 to 1974.
 The books were adapted for television (Joop Doderer playing the title role), in a series of shows which aired on NCRV in the 1960s and 1970s, one of the longest-running and most popular shows in Dutch TV history.

 Character and adventures

 The character Swiebertje is a tramp, and is supposed to be inspired by a drawing by Tjeerd Bottema.
 He is a "lovable vagabond", and his character as well as the TV show "present a comforting image of a simple rural past".
 His wanderings, during which he typically got in trouble but always found a happy ending, evoked romanticism and adventure.
 The "innocent" show was the second-most popular show among Dutch children in 1966; the most popular was the more adult program Bonanza.

 Regular characters included, besides Swiebertje, the police officer Bromsnor (Lou Geels), housekeeper Saartje (Riek Schagen), and shopkeeper Malle Pietje (Piet Ekel).
+The vagabond 'Swiebertje' as well as the old-fashioned constable 'Bromsnor' and rag-and-bone man 'Malle Pietje' have grown to become household eponyms in the Dutch language.